La Vida... Es Un Ratico: En Vivo

 La Vida...
-Es Un Ratico (En Vivo) is the second live album of Colombian singer Juanes.
+Es Un Ratico (En Vivo) is the first live album of Colombian singer Juanes.
 It was released on November 18, 2008 through Universal Music Latino.

 Background

 Juanes relaunched this album with live tracks recorded during his tour in Europe and the United States, plus three previously unreleased "Falsas Palabras", recorded over a year ago in Los Angeles, California, co-produced by Gustavo Santaolalla and himself, "Odio Por Amor".
 He composed a few months ago in Spain and is the first cut for the dissemination of this board, and "Hoy Me Voy" with the singing sensation Colbie Caillat where she plays his part in English.
 It also includes seven tracks recorded live during his tour "La vida World Tour" including the legendary theme of Joe Arroyo, "Rebelión".
 The release is available in standard edition and deluxe version with two discs and two DVDs.